nf-core/website/markdown/usage/troubleshooting.md

 ## Cannot find input files when using Singularity

-Depending on how you install Singularity on your system, there are several often occuring caveats.
+Depending on how you install Singularity on your system several reoccurring issues have been reported.
 Typically these result in error messages such as these:

 ```bash